Human Mind Art

 Web Freedberg’s Study Is Part Of The New But Growing Field Of Neuroaesthetics, Which Explores How The Brain Processes A Work Of Art.

 Web aldworth, as a dynamic artist interested in science, is highly intrigued by the workings of the human mind.
-But that’s only the beginning.
+The complexity of the brain comes to life in the annual art of neuroscience competition.
+There’s more, much more, to neuroesthetics.